ianhussey/error-reviews/README.md

 See [error.reviews](https://error.reviews) for more details of the project, our team, and FAQs.

+This GitHub repo is linked to a [project on the Open Science Framework](https://osf.io/fpw4r/).

 # License

 All reviews, author responses, and recommendations are distributed under a CC-By 4.0 License: you may reuse this content as you please, as long as you cite the source.